DNP Frequently Asked Questions

 Fall – applications and supporting documents are due May 1st

 How often will I be on campus?

-Most courses meet at the beginning, midterm, and end of the semester – all on Fridays.
+One to three times a semester – all on Fridays.
 If you take two courses, one course would be 9 AM to 12 noon and the other 1 PM to 4 PM.
 Some courses will meet an additional date.

 Is there an online DNP program?

 Yes, for online DNP program information, see the accelerated online Doctor of Nursing Practice.

 Are there any prerequisites to the DNP Program?

 A graduate level statistics course is required for the DNP Program.
 This course is required for admission to the DNP program.

 One convenient options for students who need this course is to take it from UTA.
 It is offered as NURS 6390, Special Topics: Statistics for Health Care.
 Your academic advisor can help you register for this course if you need it.